shomechakraborty/housing_price_prediction_model/README.md

 in low-income areas in the US based on 5 pieces of information about a given house: its square feet, number of bedrooms, number of bathrooms, type of neighborhood, and age.
 This neural network consists of 9 layers in a 256 X 128 X 64 X 32 X 16 X 8 X 4 X 2 X 1 neuron
-layout.The model is trained by a large amount of housing data about previously sold houses in the US consisting of their seeling price and the specific housing information used by the model.
+layout.
+The model is trained by a large amount of housing data about previously sold houses in the US consisting of their seeling price and the specific housing information used by the model.
 The model uses this data to train its parameters which it later uses to predict housing prices.
 The parameters for this model consists of weights for each input for a given house, bias, and